matutosi/ontama/README.md

 model = Model("./vosk-model/model-ja")
 ```

-You can change codes as you like.
+You can change other codes as you like.

 ### Vertial environment

-Opstional but RECOMMENDED to reduce exe file.
+Opstional but RECOMMENDED to reduce execute file.

 (win)
 ```